en-US

 • Speed tests are configurable in probing distributions and agents configured for speed tests offer on-demand speed testing from the agent page in the dashboard.

-• Speed tests are Manged Targets (agents) configured to receive speed test probing from agents.
+• Speed tests are Managed Targets (agents) configured to receive speed test probing from agents.
 These speed test targets are typically installed in cloud environments nearest the service hosts (i.e. installed in a client’s AWS region where a critical service is also hosted).

 • Speed test probing interval starts at 1 hour.